 In Malleiro v.
 Mori, the 3d DCA observed that the “people of Florida benefit from the way many citizens of distant states and countries visit, invest, and often stay to live out their golden years in Florida.
 Some are drawn by the comfort of Florida’s sunshine and coastlines.
 Others come for the security provided by our low tax economy in which the personal income tax is barred by our traditions and expressly by our Florida Constitution.
 We owe it to them to ensure that their testamentary intentions are strictly honored regarding the disposition of their Florida property.”

 Unfortunately, the statutory “clarifications” suggested by the 3d DCA in Malleiro v.
-Mori have yet to be realized.
+Mori have yet to be realized (although they were the subject of an excellent RPPTL section white paper).
 Retirees from Colorado might still be surprised to learn their wills don’t always work in Florida, same goes for all those retirees from Illinois with revocable trusts that pass muster back home, but fail once they’ve moved to Florida.
 And just because your will’s valid in Argentina, doesn’t make it so in Florida.